Bose's 'prototype' Sleepbuds are selling for $800 on eBay

 "They're tiny, comfortable and replace the sounds of busy city streets, noisy neighbors or a snoring partner with soothing sounds to help you fall asleep -- and stay asleep," Bose said.
 "By crowd-sourcing real feedback from real people like you, who are living the problem, we can work together to ensure we're delivering on our promise."

-Sleepbuds are due to hit stores later this year for $249, but Bose was offering several tiers of early-bird pricing with a limited supply of units available (the lowest, $150 tier sold out very quickly).
+Sleepbuds -- one of a new wave of augmented hearing and "hearable" devices that do more than improve sound -- are due to hit stores later this year for $249, but Bose was offering several tiers of early-bird pricing with a limited supply of units available (the lowest, $150 tier sold out very quickly).
 Nearly 3,000 people got in on the deal and Bose raised $450,000.

 The prototypes were estimated to ship to backers in February.
 Like many crowdfunding campaigns, the date slipped.
 But after a near two-month delay, the prototypes shipped out to backers in the last few days.